Roost to Run: The Elements of Perfect Chicken Coop Design

 The Magic Number: One Nesting Box per Three Hens

-Chickens are communal creatures, but they like their personal space when it comes to laying eggs.
-Providing one nesting box for every three hens ensures that there’s enough room for everyone.
-This minimizes squabbles and keeps the eggs clean and safe.
+Chickens like to be with other chickens, but when it comes to laying eggs, they like their own space.
+Offering one nesting box for every three hens makes sure that all of them have enough space.
+This stops fights from happening and keeps the eggs clean and safe.

 Elevate for Egg-cellent Results

-Elevate the nesting boxes slightly above the ground to prevent predators from sneaking in.
-Chickens feel safer when they can easily access their nesting boxes without the fear of lurking threats.
+Raising the nesting boxes off the ground will keep animals from sneaking in.
+Chickens are safer when they can get to their nesting boxes without having to worry about dangers hiding nearby.

 A rhode island red hen in a nest box lined with straw.